neverfap-deluxe/nfd-api/ebook/bible/bible.md

 * * *

-\- Learn to focus on the how, not the why. - Learn to value your mental health above all. - Develop the ability to quiet and focus your mind. - Learn to love and accept yourself and others unconditionally. - Learn to invest in yourself. - Change the way you think about sex and women. - Value commitment and long-term thinking. - Identify and understanding any potential mental disorders. - Properly understand how to live life without porn.
+- Learn to focus on the how, not the why
+- Learn to value your mental health above all
+- Develop the ability to quiet and focus your mind
+- Learn to love and accept yourself and others unconditionally
+- Learn to invest in yourself
+- Change the way you think about sex and women
+- Value commitment and long-term thinking
+- Identify and understanding any potential mental disorders
+- Properly understand how to live life without porn

 * * *